 - 1. Be enrolled as a student in an eligible program of study; - 2.
 Not be enrolled simultaneously in elementary or secondary school; - 3.
 Have a high school diploma or a recognized equivalent; - 4.
 Have a valid Social Security number, if required; - 5.
 Be a U.S. citizen or eligible noncitizen; - 6.
-Be registered with Selective Service, if required; - 7.
-Sign a Statement of Educational Purpose, which certifies that he or she will use federal student financial aid only to pay educational costs; - 8.
-Not be in default on a Title IV loan or, if in default, have made satisfactory repayment arrangements with the loan holder; - 9.
-Have not obtained loan amounts that exceed annual or aggregate loan limits made under any Title IV loan program; - 10.
+Sign a Statement of Educational Purpose, which certifies that he or she will use federal student financial aid only to pay educational costs; - 7.
+Not be in default on a Title IV loan or, if in default, have made satisfactory repayment arrangements with the loan holder; - 8.
+Have not obtained loan amounts that exceed annual or aggregate loan limits made under any - 9.
+Title IV loan program; - 10.
 Not be liable for an overpayment of a Title IV grant or Federal Perkins Loan or, if liable, have made satisfactory repayment arrangements with the holder of the debt; - 11.
 Be making Satisfactory Academic Progress (SAP); - 12.
 Not have property which is subject to a judgment lien for a debt owed to the U.S. or, if subject to a judgment lien, have made satisfactory repayment arrangements with the debt holder; - 13.
-Not have been convicted of an offense involving the possession or sale of illegal drugs that occurred while the student was enrolled and receiving Title IV aid; and - 14.
 Have completed repayment of funds to either the Department of Education or the holder of a loan, as applicable, if the student has been convicted of, or plead nolo contendere or guilty to, a crime involving fraud in obtaining Title IV aid.

 The Admission Office is responsible for certifying, upon admission, that a student is enrolled in an eligible program and that he or she has a high school diploma or recognized equivalent.
-When an admitted student files the Free Application for Federal Student Aid (FAFSA) and an Institutional Student Information Record (ISIR) is received by the College, the Financial Aid Office documents that the student has a valid Social Security number, is a U.S. citizen, and is registered for Selective Service, if required.
+When an admitted student files the Free Application for Federal Student Aid (FAFSA) and an Institutional Student Information Record (ISIR) is received by the College, the Financial Aid Office documents that the student has a valid Social Security number and is a U.S. citizen.
 Upon receipt of an ISIR, the Financial Aid Office staff also verifies, through the National Student Loan Data System (NSLDS), that a student is not in default on a title IV loan, has not exceeded annual or aggregate loan limits and is not liable for an overpayment of a Title IV grant or loan.
-The ISIR also indicates whether or not a student has property that is subject to a federal lien, whether or not he or she has been convicted of an illegal drug offense and whether or not the student has completed repayment of funds if previously convicted of Title IV fraud.
+The ISIR also indicates whether or not a student has property that is subject to a federal lien and whether or not the student has completed repayment of funds if previously convicted of Title IV fraud.